 Online counseling is an extension of drop-in counseling.
-Counselors are available to answer quick student questions.
-Access this service at students.ivc.edu/counselingcenter.
+Students can access this service from students.ivc.edu/counselingcenter.

 IVC's online advisement is available to students 24/7/365 through MySite from any computer with Internet access.
 The advisement takes students step-by-step through the process of identifying which classes they can take during their first semester at IVC.
 Advisement is specific to each individual student and is based on recommended classes identified through the student's assessment results, educational goal, and personal interests.
 Students may review the advisement session multiple times, ask questions, and develop backup schedules from the convenience of their home or other location.

 Online education is the process of learning, researching, and interacting outside of a campus environment.
-Distance education at Irvine Valley College is conducted on the Internet.
-Each class has a specific IVC instructor who serves as a personal contact to answer student questions, provide review opportunities, and administer examinations.
-Out-of-state students who are not living in California are not eligible to enroll in IVC's distance education classes.
+Online education at Irvine Valley College is conducted on the Internet via the college's learning management system (see below).
+Each class has a specific IVC instructor who serves as a personal contact to answer student questions, provide review opportunities, and administer examinations throughout the semester.

 back to top